ttntm/ttntm/src/pages/appendix.md

 Some information about this website.

-The tech stack used for the current version is:
+The tech stack used for the current version [{{ site.version }}](/changelog/) is:

+- Eleventy with
+  - eleventy-fetch
+  - eleventy-plugin-post-graph
+  - eleventy-plugin-reading-time
+  - eleventy-plugin-rss
+  - eleventy-plugin-syntaxhighlight
+  - eleventy-plugin-toc
+  - markdown-it-anchor
+  - postcss
+- Git
 - Cloudflare Pages
-- Eleventy
-- Git
-- PostCSS

 This website contains only minimal JavaScript for progressive enhancement, and the total uncompressed size of its landing page is less than 100 KB.